Declaration of State Sovereignty of Georgia: Aftermath

+By adopting this position, the Supreme Council not only rejected the legitimacy of Georgia’s Soviet-era political structures but also laid a legal foundation for the republic’s claim to restore the independence first declared in 1918, situating Georgia’s stance alongside the independence initiatives emerging in the Baltic republics at the same time.
 The adoption of the 9 March 1990 sovereignty resolution, followed by subsequent acts, set Georgia firmly on the path toward independence but also exposed the country to significant challenges.
 The resolutions of 1990 were soon followed by the multi-party elections of October 1990, in which the Communist Party was defeated and the Round Table—Free Georgia coalition led by Zviad Gamsakhurdia secured victory, legitimizing itself as the legal successor of the Democratic Republic of Georgia rather than the Georgian SSR.
 A referendum held on 31 March 1991 produced an overwhelming vote in favor of restoring independence on the basis of the 1918 Act, with 90.3% of the electorate participating and 98.9% supporting the measure.
 On 9 April 1991, the Supreme Council formally adopted the Act of Restoration of the State Independence of Georgia, symbolically linking the declaration to the victims of 9 April 1989 and proclaiming Georgia the successor of the interwar Georgian state.
 However, while the act marked the legal restoration of sovereignty, the subsequent period was marred by deep political instability, ethnic conflicts in Abkhazia and South Ossetia, and a deficit of legitimacy in state institutions.
 The confrontation between Gamsakhurdia and opposition groups escalated into armed conflict by late 1991, culminating in his overthrow by a military council in January 1992, while civil war and separatist conflicts persisted until the mid-1990s.